smazcw3/Kubernetes/README.md

 + `kubectl delete pod webapp` -- Delete the pod with name *webapp*.

 ## Pods
 Kubernetes does not deploy containers directly on the worker nodes.
 The containers are encapsulated into a Kubernetes object known as **PODs**.
 A *POD* is a single instance of an application.
 A *POD* is the smallest object, that you can create in kubernetes.
+Each container is encapsulated in POD.
+Multiple such PODs are deployed using replication controllers or replicasets.

 + `kubectl run nginx --image nginx` -- Deploys a docker container by creating a POD.
 So, it first creates a POD automatically and deploys an instance of the *nginx* docker image.
 The application image, in this case the *nginx* image, is downloaded from the docker hub repository.